wp-plugins/popup-surveys/readme.txt

 5. Activate multiple surveys or polls at the same time.
 Each visitor will be shown a random poll that is active for them.

 == Changelog ==

+= 1.06 =
+* Fixed a bug where the db would not update along with the plugin

 = 1.05 =
 * Added the ability to display the surveys and polls on the left or the right side of the site